How & When to Use Veterinary Telemedicine

 • Bridge gaps in care caused by workforce shortages: The current shortage of veterinarians and other veterinary professionals might worsen access problems.
 However, the expanded use of telemedicine technologies helps to bridge this gap and increase access to the veterinary health care system.

 • Keep pets and people together: Research has documented that clinical examinations are stressful for most dogs and cats.
-One study demonstrated that almost 78% of dogs studied showed fearful behavior during a standardized clinical exam, with 13% so frightened that they had to be dragged or carried into the exam room.
-In addition, dogs and cats are sometimes separated from their owners for medical exams.
-In many cases, the separation results in even greater stress.
+One study demonstrated that 80% of dogs studied showed fearful behaviour during a standard clinical exam, with 13% so frightened that they had to be dragged or carried into the exam room.

 • Enables palliative care from home with owners: Besides decreasing fear and stress in healthy patients, the use of telemedicine for palliative and end-of-life care has the potential to reduce unnecessary clinic visits, minimise stress, and lessen the suffering of senior or terminally ill patients.